 Próxima Generación: Youth Residency Project

-Próxima Generación: Youth Residency Project will provide a space for youth artists, activists and culture bearers to collaborate, share ideas, and explore artistic expression.
-The residency will expand upon a 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest, last January and will include existing students to step into mentorship roles in 2019.
+The residency expands on a 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest, last January and will include existing students to step into mentorship roles in 2019.
 In collaborating on a shared goal and direction for this project, participants will form a strong alliance and connection that allows space for self-expression and a powerful sharing of those expressions as one voice.

 The Residency will culminate with presentations for two, accessible-for-all, no-admission events, with the final performance taking place at 48th annual Northwest Folklife Festival, May 24-27, 2019.